alevchuk/minibank/README.md

 2. RaspiBlitz - for technically interested / "geeky" users, building projects, trying stuff out, tinkering
 3. RoninDojo - **no lightning**, for privacy focused users, maximally focused on Samourai Wallet's Dojo
 4. nodl - for less technical users that still want improved security, e.g. merchants
-5. nodl DOJO - for privacy focused users, Lightning lnd is available as a 1-click install
+5. nodl Dojo - for privacy focused users, Lightning lnd is available as a 1-click install
-6. mynode - for non-technical users, works out of the box, web interface prioritized
+6. myNode - for non-technical users, works out of the box, web interface prioritized
-7. embassy - operating by start9labs, no need to even have a laptop/desktop, designed so that grandma would be able to run Lighting and other self-hosted apps
+7. Embassy - an operating system by start9labs, they ship a device that you plug into home router and use a phone access it, designed so that grandma would be able to run Lighting and other self-hosted apps

 ## Hardware